Mokha: History

 Diplomat Edmund Roberts visited Mokha in the 1830s.
 He noted that Turkish "rebels" possessed Mokha.
 The Turks took it over after they left Egypt while being disgruntled with the rule of Muhammad Ali of Egypt.
 These "rebels", consisting of confederates throughout Arabia, had banded together under one leader named Turkie ben al Mas.
 Jacob Saphir who visited the city in 1859 wrote about seeing many houses that were vacant of dwellers, although the Turkish governor still dwelt there with a band of soldiers, collecting taxes from local traders and ships visiting the harbor.
 When the British took control over Aden, the port in Mokha fell into disuse, being replaced by Aden.
 The general destruction of the city was still prominent as late as 1909, when German explorer and photographer, Hermann Burchardt, wrote of the city Mokha as he saw it: "This card will reach you from one of the most godforsaken little places in Asia.
 It exceeds all my expectations, with regard to the destruction.
 It looks like a city entirely destroyed by earthquakes, etc."

+Regarding the source of slaves in Mocha, British explorer Ney Elias reported in 1876 that Dankali and Somali groups regularly conducted raids to capture children from the "Habesh", who were subsequently sold as slaves at Mokha.
+According to Elias, the Galla, particularly those in Shewa, also suffered from these raids, with those enslaved generally fetching lower prices because of their proximity to the coast.

 The Moka pot stovetop coffee maker was named after the Yemeni city.
 At the time Mokha was a famous leading producer and trader of coffee worldwide with a history going back 500 years, and also became known for its unique Yemeni wild Mocha coffee beans.

 In 1955, the modern Port of Mokha was established.
+Today, Mokha is no longer a major trading port, as local coffee farms could not compete with those in former colonies such as Java.
+The local economy is nowadays largely based on fishing.

-Mokha was among the population centers in southern Yemen taken over by the Houthis during their military offensive in March 2015, and was bombed by an Arab coalition in July 2015.
+Mokha was among the population centers in southern Yemen taken over by the Houthi rebels during their military offensive in March 2015, and was bombed by an Arab coalition in July 2015.
 The city was attacked by pro-Hadi forces in January 2017 and captured by them the following month.

-In 2021, an alleged attack by Houthi rebels, using ballistic missiles and drones, caused major damage to Mokha's port.
+In 2021, an alleged attack by Houthis, using ballistic missiles and drones, caused major damage to Mokha's port.
 The Associated Press reported that the attack on the port destroyed warehouses that aid organizations had been using.

-Today, Mokha is no longer a major trading port, as local coffee farms could not compete with those in former colonies such as Java.
-The local economy is nowadays largely based on fishing.
+On 10 September 2026, the Houthis retook control of Mokha, after an offensive towards the Strait of Bab al-Mandab.